Ewicks/advanced-banking-system-proj-3/README.md

 - I have made User a class and Bank a class, this allows me to have the option to create multiple users with each one having their own sperate bank account.
 Also I can pass the users attributes into their bank account, therefore allowing me to input their names alongside their bank information for every user.

 ![Class](documentation/images/classes-img.png)

+## Deployment

+## Credits

+- I have used this tutorial to guide me through the project, while expanding on it with my own ideas.
+[You Tube video](https://www.youtube.com/watch?v=BRssQPHZMrc)

+- I used this video to help me fetch data using an api, as this was something I was not familiar with.
+[Api video](https://www.youtube.com/watch?v=ECJjjZ_iijc&t=1s)

+- Mentor (Tim Nelson)

+- Tutor support